 This course examines models of effective specialized instruction in a variety of content areas, with a focus on literacy.
 Emphasis on using assessment data to inform and guide effective instruction and intervention.
 Exploration of multi-sensory methods and programs for addressing the needs of students with disabilities within the general education curriculum.
-Taken in conjunction with FE III.
-3 Credits.
+Undergraduate students can earn graduate credit by completing additional coursework.

 Prerequisite: Special Education 111 and permission of the education department chair.
 3 Credits.